John Carpenter: Film music and solo records

 Carpenter narrates the documentary film The Rise of the Synths, which explores the origins and growth of the synthwave genre, and features numerous interviews with synthwave artists who cite him and other electronic pioneers such as Vangelis, Giorgio Moroder and Tangerine Dream as significant influences.
 The retro-1980s synthwave band Gunship are featured in the film; Carpenter narrated the opening to their track entitled "Tech Noir".

 Carpenter is featured on the track "Destructive Field" on his godson Daniel Davies' album Signals, released February 28, 2020.

 His third solo album Lost Themes III: Alive After Death was launched on February 2, 2021.
 A new (digital) single was released on October 27, 2020, titled Weeping Ghost, followed in December 2020 by another new track from the forthcoming album, titled The Dead Walk.
 Two tracks that also appear on the album, Skeleton and Unclear Spirit, were released in July 2020.
 On the album, Carpenter collaborated again with his son Cody and his godson Daniel Davies.
 In August 2023, a fifth collaboration with Cody Carpenter and Daniel Davies was announced for Sacred Bones Records, titled Anthology II: Movie Themes 1976–1988, and was released on October 6, 2023.

 A fourth Lost Themes album was announced in March 2024, subtitled "Noir".
 It was again recorded in collaboration with Cody Carpenter and Daniel Davies.
 It was released on May 3 on Sacred Bones Records.
 The album was preceded by the single and official video "My Name is Death".

+Carpenter is widely credited as the pioneer of modern horror synth, defining the genre's sound in the late 1970s and 1980s with minimalistic, pulsating electronic scores for films.
+His low-budget approach used repetitive, cold synthesizer melodies to create intense atmospheric dread.